gmirmand/ecosia-dark-mode/README.md

 # Installation

 It is a very basic chrome extension, enjoy the Chrome documentation to help you.

-I use gulp to compile my scss.
+**Gulp auto compiling separate js/css**

 > npm i
 gulp watch

-**Gulp auto compiling separate js/css**

 #### JS
 > vendors.js (use everywhere)